dafreibe74/GRPONE-The_Eddies/README.md

 https://www.kaggle.com/datasets/unsdsn/world-happiness
 * We believe that the data set is large and gives us room to do cross-analysis in later projects.

-* 1. Which areas have the happiest people - and what similarities about those locations
+* 1. We believe that the locations with consistently high happines scores share common characteristics.

-* 2. How does trust in each government correlates/contritbutes resident's happiness?
+* 2. Trust in each government correlates/contritbutes resident's happiness.
-* 3. How does the extent of resident freedon correlate ot resident happiness?
+* 3. The extent of resident freedon correlates to resident happiness.
-* 4. How does the level of gov. funded social support correlate to happiness?
+* 4. The level of gov. funded social support correlates to happiness.
-* 5. How does happiness correlate to life expectancy and health?
+* 5. The level of happiness correlates to life expectancy and health.
-* 6. How does GDP affect happiness?
+* 6. GDP correlates to happiness

 * Bonus - Layering in weather API into geography to see if there is a correlation to temperature and happiness?